leonardlwq/MortyRun-Game/README.md

 ## Overview
 This project was done for a object oriented programming course in UNSW.
 Written by Leonard Lee and Zachary Tan.
-Special thanks to Well son and Wei ze!!
+Special thanks to Well son and Wei ze!! :+1:

+:movie_camera: Sample gameplay on [YouTube](https://youtu.be/YhUICZXryDs)

 ## Setup